Jasmine-tjy/Semantic-based-Point-Cloud-Tasks/README.md

 # Semantic-based-Point-Cloud-Tasks
 This is an open-source repository for semantic based point cloud tasks, and we aim to provide a comprehensive summary of various semantic based point cloud tasks.
+The paper ***[Implicit Guidance and Explicit Representation of Semantic Information in Points Cloud: A Survey](https://arxiv.org/abs/2501.05473)*** corresponding to this GitHub provides a detailed introduction and analysis of the application of semantic information in both traditional and emerging tasks in point clouds.
 ## 1. Traditional Point Cloud Tasks with Semantic :diamond_shape_with_a_dot_inside:
 ### 1.1 Point Cloud Semantic Segmentation  :small_blue_diamond:
 #### 1.1.1 Top-down Segmentation Method